 When you apply to the Jackson Prep International Program, we ask for copies of your transcripts from the previous two years through the present day.
 Because you were likely still completing the current semester at the time of your application, the results of your final performance in your home country will not be included in our admission records.
 When you complete your final semester in your home country, it is important that you provide us with a copy of a translated official transcript for any coursework completed that was not included in your application documents.

-As a part of the admission process, international students are asked to interview with JPIP Admission Committee.
+As a part of the admission process, international students are asked to interview with the JPIP Admission Committee.

 The pre-scheduled interviews are conducted over Skype and usually last 30-60 minutes.
 The primary goals of the interviews are to evaluate an applicant’s English skills and to get to know the applicant as an individual.

-Topics covered in the interview are designed to evaluate the student’s academic and social abilities and to gain a better understanding the student’s goals and expectations.
+Topics covered in the interview are designed to evaluate the student’s academic and social abilities and to gain a better understanding of the student’s goals and expectations.
 At the conclusion of the interview, students are afforded the opportunity to ask any questions they may have about Jackson Prep in order to assist them as they are making their enrollment decision.

 Upon the issuance of an acceptance decision, the accepted student will receive an enrollment packet from the school, via mail.
 This packet will include a copy of your Admission Letter, a Tuition Statement, and Enrollment Contract.
 The I-20 documents needed to obtain an F-1 visa will be issued and mailed out after full tuition is received.
 Upon receipt of those documents, the student will make an appointment with the local consulate to apply for his/her visa.